oneoffcoder/books/sphinx/tello/source/python-auto-flight.rst

 Commands
 --------

 The ``command.txt`` file stores the sequence of string commands that we will send to the drone.
-Note how we have to put a ``delay 5`` in between commands?
-This delay gives time for the drone and your program/computer to process the data that being sent back and forth.
+Note how we have to put a ``delay`` in between commands?
+This delay gives time for the drone and your program/computer to send, receive and process the data.

 .. literalinclude:: _static/code/python/command-program/command.txt
    :language: text